GCP Applied Technologies (NYSE:GCP) Upgraded to “B-” at TheStreet

-GCP Applied Technologies (NYSE:GCP) was upgraded by analysts at TheStreet from a “c” rating to a “b-” rating in a note issued to investors on Wednesday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of GCP Applied Technologies (NYSE:GCP) from a c rating to a b- rating in a research note published on Wednesday, TheStreetRatingsTable reports.

-Separately, Zacks Investment Research lowered shares of GCP Applied Technologies from a “hold” rating to a “sell” rating in a research note on Tuesday.
+Separately, Zacks Investment Research cut GCP Applied Technologies from a hold rating to a sell rating in a research note on Tuesday.

+Shares of GCP Applied Technologies stock opened at $23.81 on Wednesday.
+The stock has a market capitalization of $1.75 billion, a price-to-earnings ratio of 15.77 and a beta of 0.87.
+GCP Applied Technologies has a fifty-two week low of $19.79 and a fifty-two week high of $27.78.
+The company has a quick ratio of 3.01, a current ratio of 3.56 and a debt-to-equity ratio of 0.52.
+The stock has a 50 day simple moving average of $23.06.

-A number of institutional investors have recently made changes to their positions in GCP.
-Marshall Wace LLP purchased a new position in GCP Applied Technologies in the first quarter valued at approximately $88,000.
-Nuveen Asset Management LLC increased its stake in GCP Applied Technologies by 11.3% in the fourth quarter.
-Nuveen Asset Management LLC now owns 235,973 shares of the construction company’s stock valued at $5,580,000 after purchasing an additional 23,893 shares during the last quarter.
-Morgan Stanley increased its stake in GCP Applied Technologies by 43.0% in the fourth quarter.
-Morgan Stanley now owns 178,088 shares of the construction company’s stock valued at $4,212,000 after purchasing an additional 53,557 shares during the last quarter.
-Truist Financial Corp purchased a new position in GCP Applied Technologies in the fourth quarter valued at approximately $242,000.
-Finally, Norges Bank purchased a new position in GCP Applied Technologies in the fourth quarter valued at approximately $12,845,000.
-Institutional investors own 70.62% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in GCP.
+Marshall Wace LLP purchased a new position in GCP Applied Technologies in the first quarter valued at $88,000.
+Nuveen Asset Management LLC grew its holdings in shares of GCP Applied Technologies by 11.3% during the fourth quarter.
+Nuveen Asset Management LLC now owns 235,973 shares of the construction company’s stock worth $5,580,000 after purchasing an additional 23,893 shares during the last quarter.
+Morgan Stanley grew its holdings in shares of GCP Applied Technologies by 43.0% during the fourth quarter.
+Morgan Stanley now owns 178,088 shares of the construction company’s stock worth $4,212,000 after purchasing an additional 53,557 shares during the last quarter.
+Truist Financial Corp purchased a new position in shares of GCP Applied Technologies during the fourth quarter worth about $242,000.
+Finally, Norges Bank purchased a new position in shares of GCP Applied Technologies during the fourth quarter worth about $12,845,000.
+Institutional investors and hedge funds own 70.62% of the company’s stock.

 GCP Applied Technologies Inc engages in the provision of construction products and technologies that include admixtures and additives.
 It operates through Specialty Construction Chemicals, and Specialty Building Materials segments.
 The Specialty Construction Chemicals segment manufactures and markets concrete admixtures and cement additives, and supplies in-transit monitoring systems for concrete producers.